nurads/entrance_tricks_mobile/PLAY_CONSOLE_DATA_SAFETY_GUIDE.md

 Users can delete their account and all associated data by:

-1. Opening Vector Academy app
+1. Opening Ethio Entrance, Freshman Tricks app
 2. Going to **Settings > Profile**
 3. Selecting **Delete Account**
 4. Confirming deletion